 The residue that hard water leaves on your hair and skin not only causes you to spend more time in the shower but forces you to spend more on shampoos and body wash.
 Hard water also leaves water spots on shower doors and causes buildup on faucets and drains, requiring more water and products to clean and maintain them.

-Get your water tested: To find out if you have hard water, schedule an in-home water test with a local water quality expert, who can then recommend which water softener is the right solution for your household water needs.
+Get your water tested: To find out if you have hard water, schedule an in-home water test with your local Culligan water quality expert, who can then recommend which water softener is the right solution for your household water needs.

 Get a new toilet: Toilets use the most water in the home by far, nearly 30% of all indoor use on average.
 According to federal standards, toilets made in the past 30 years usually run 1.3-1.6 gallons per flush, but if your toilet was made before 1992, it could be running 2.5-3.6 gallons per flush.
 A new toilet may sound like a big investment, but the water savings benefits far outweigh that cost.

 Test for toilet leaks: A leaky toilet tank often goes unnoticed because all the leakage is contained within the bowl.
 To test for a toilet leak, put some food coloring in the tank.
 If the water in the bowl changes color before you’ve flushed, consider calling a plumber.

 Place a weighted water bottle in your toilet tank: An easy way to use less water per flush is by taking up some extra volume in the tank of your toilet.
 To do this, fill a disposable 1-liter water bottle with weight (sand, pebbles, etc.).
 Place the bottle in the tank safely away from the operating mechanism.
 In an average home, this action can save you up to 5 gallons of water per day.
 If your tank is large enough, you may even be able to fit two bottles, adding onto the savings.

 Get better water in your home by scheduling an appointment with your local Culligan Water Expert.